The impact of intraband carrier dynamics on the optical properties of two-dimensional materials: I. General theory: Polarization in the S-TMD monolayer

+The arrows in Fig.~\ref{fig:fig_4} indicate the electric-field-induced coupling between states with the closest angular momenta, i.e., $|m-m'|=1$.
+The coupling strength between states with principal quantum numbers $n$ and $n'$, and angular momenta $m$ and $m'$, is determined by the matrix elements $[\lambda_{mm'}]_{nn'}$, corresponding to the off-diagonal blocks $\Lambda_{mm'}$ of the Hamiltonian matrix $H$.
+The coupling strength scales linearly with the electric field amplitude, $\Lambda_{mm'}\propto \mathcal{E}_\text{p}$.

+The orange arrows in Fig.~\ref{fig:fig_4} represent the coupling between the $1s$ state and various $np$ states.
+This interaction mixes the $1s$ and $np$ states.
+Consequently, within the first-order perturbation theory, the admixture of the $np$ states into the $1s$ state is proportional to $\mathcal{E}_\text{p}$.
+At the same order, the energy of the perturbed $1s$ state acquires a quadratic correction proportional to $\mathcal{E}_\text{p}^2$.
+These corrections correspond to Eqs.~(\ref{eq:energies_correction}) and (\ref{eq:new_functions}).

+The double-headed green arrows illustrate the coupling between states with angular momenta $m=0$ and $m=-2$.
+This coupling arises as a second-order process mediated by virtual $n'p$ states.
+For instance, the green arrows in Fig.~\ref{fig:fig_4} correspond to the coupling between the $2s$ and $3d$ states through a virtual $1p$ state.
+As a result, the admixture of $n''d$ states into the $ns$ states scales as $\mathcal{E}_\text{p}^2$, while the corresponding energy correction scales as $\mathcal{E}_\text{p}^4$.
+Since this contribution is parametrically small, it is neglected in the present analysis.
+We therefore conclude that the dominant contribution to the energy shifts and wave-function modification of the $Ns$ excitonic states originates from the coupling to $n'p$ states within the first-order perturbation theory in the electric field $\mathcal{E}_\text{p}$.
+This conclusion is reflected in the approximation given in Eq.~(\ref{eq:correction}).

+The perturbative approach developed here is valid only when groups of states with angular momenta $m$ and $m\pm1$ remain well separated, as illustrated in Fig.~\ref{fig:fig_4}.
+Under this condition, the expansion parameter

+remains small, allowing one to retain only the leading-order terms in the perturbation series in Eqs.~(\ref{eq:correction})-(\ref{eq:norma}).
+Otherwise, when

+the photon energy becomes resonant with the excitonic level spacing, leading to optical transitions between the states.
+Such a resonant regime is beyond the scope of the present study.

-Alternative way of derivation of this result is presented in Appendix~\ref{app:derivation}.
-The modified basis states with $m\neq 0$ can be derived using the same approach we developed for $m=0$ modified states.
-In particular, $\widetilde{\psi}_{n,\pm 1}(\mathbf{k})$ states have a small admixture of $\psi_{n0}(\mathbf{k})$, which however is parametrically small.
+An alternative derivation of the results presented in this section is provided in Appendix~\ref{app:derivation}.
+Finally, the modified basis states with $m\neq0$ can be obtained using the same procedure developed for the $m=0$ states.
+In particular, the states $\widetilde{\psi}_{N,\pm1}(\mathbf{k})$ contain a small admixture of $\psi_{N0}(\mathbf{k})$.
+However, this contribution is parametrically small and is therefore neglected in the calculation of the induced polarization.